 Until it becomes clear as to what elements of the recommendations of the Government commissioned post-18 education review (the 'Augar' report) might be taken forward, there remains significant uncertainty around future tuition fee levels.
-Recent reports have suggested that the central tuition fee recommendation to reduce the current UK undergraduate fee to £7,500 per year is not an immediate Government priority.
-However, given the current level of UK political turmoil, there has to remain some uncertainty and concern as to future Government policy in this area.
+Announcements were anticipated in the Budget 2021 but these were not forthcoming.
+Further details are now expected in late 2021.